Region guideto Darwin & Surrounds

-With a fascinating history blending European, Asian and Indigenous influences, visiting Darwin is truly a must on any Australian holiday.
+With a fascinating history blending European, Asian and Aboriginal influences, visiting Darwin is truly a must on any Australian holiday.

 Are you keen to explore a modern cosmopolitan city, complete with shopping, bars and dining experiences?
 What about checking out the region’s diverse wildlife and adventure activities in nearby national parks like Litchfield and Kakadu?
 How about satisfying your tastebuds by sampling the best cuisine the Territory has to offer?
 Then Darwin is for you.